 This year’s highlight – Windsor Castle

 The world’s largest occupied castle gets not one but two royal weddings this year.
 St George’s Chapel is considered to be the jewel in the architectural crown at Windsor Castle.
-It will host the wedding of Harry and Meghan in May and then opens its doors to Princess Eugenie and Jack Brooksbank in October.
+It hosted the wedding of Harry and Meghan in May and then opens its doors to Princess Eugenie and Jack Brooksbank in October.
 The Chapel also witnessed the vows between Harry’s father (and Eugenie’s uncle) Prince Charles when he married Camilla Parker-Bowles.

 As well as providing a stunning backdrop for the “I do”, Windsor Castle provided the inspiration for the Royal Family’s name, the House of Windsor.
 Built by William the Conqueror in 1080, 40 British monarchs have lived here and set up residence in the staggering 1,000 rooms.
 10 of them are buried in St George’s Chapel.